 Social invites are forbidden by operators so this makes it extremely difficult to deliver them or any marketing-related content involving them.

-Using Mexican long virtual numbers (LVNs) for A2P traffic:
+Using Mexican long virtual numbers (LVNs) and short code (SC) for A2P traffic:

 Long virtual numbers in Mexico are designed for P2P traffic.
 All A2P traffic such as OTP and notifications will be subject to filtering by Telcel.
 Although we have not observed this behaviour with the rest of the operators, we recommend to only send P2P over virtual numbers.